 “Watch and pray that you may not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”

 Prayer is essential to overcome any temptation.
 Our spirit longs to be one with God.
 It is a part of you that connects with God but our flesh or body that is made of the earth has earthly desires and can keep us from attaining redemption.
-We are slaves to our physical urges and only through prayer and our faith in God can we transcend earthly needs.
+If we decide to put our trust in god and pray to him, it might so happen that we grow beyond our physical urges.

 “Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.”